 The path to digitisation in telecom has always been challenging.
 But public clouds are providing much-needed flexibility and agility.
 Telcos need a trusted platform to build on in order to ensure compliance and security as complexity increases.

 AWS with Ubuntu images is a good fit for telecom operators to migrate their workloads to the public cloud, due to its enriched services catalog.
 Backed by Canonical’s extensive experience in security, telcos can make a confident move to embrace public clouds and run critical workloads on either EC2 instances or containers, supported by Ubuntu Pro.
 Ubuntu ensures risk management, security updates, and regular patches with industry standards compliance like FIPs and CC2 ELA.
 With the provision of a 10-year maintenance period for applications, Canonical is making it much easier to follow upgrade paths.
 Thus, both AWS and Ubuntu are complementing each other to provide a reliable and secure platform to operators, providing hassle-free services and cost savings as well.
-The lesser the worries, the higher the profits.
+The lower the worries, the higher the profits.

 Feel free to reach out if you are facing any of the challenges discussed above.